Follow the instruction from Day 1 to create another python project. In this python project, create a file called flip.py

 - Instead of getting the random value from the user, get it by calling seed() and random() from the Python random module.

-- Improve the “randomness” by using the current timestamp as “seed”.
+- Improve the “randomness” by using the current timestamp as a “seed”.
 The coin flip should now be fair.

 - Add the for loop, so that the coin is flipped 10 times in a roll